ianrumac/redukks/readme.md

 ## For Android developers

-You can use Redukks with Android's ViewModel easily.
-You can collect the store as a StateFlow or use it with LiveData.
+You can easily use Redukks with Android's ViewModel and it fits great with Jetpack Compose (and the View framework too!).
-Your ViewModel can also implement `Dispatcher<Actions>` so you can dispatch the actions upstream.
+Simply collect the store as a StateFlow or use it with LiveData.
+Your ViewModel can also implement `Dispatcher<Actions>` so you can dispatch the actions upstream (delegate them to the action handler).
 You can also create abstractions for this such as a `ReduxViewModel` that handle these things for you.

 Using it with a viewmodel is simple: